dotnet/csharplang/proposals/csharp-10.0/file-scoped-namespaces.md

 ## Detailed design

-This proposal takes the form of a diff to the existing https://github.com/dotnet/csharplang/blob/main/spec/namespaces.md#compilation-units section of the specification.
+This proposal takes the form of a diff to the existing compilation units ([§13.2](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/namespaces.md#132-compilation-units)) section of the specification.

 ### Diff